How to Get Rid of a Stuffy Nose: 15 Remedies That Work

 For best results during acute congestion, irrigate two to three times daily.
 Hypertonic saline (a slightly stronger salt solution) draws fluid out of swollen nasal tissues through osmosis, providing an extra decongestant effect beyond what standard isotonic saline offers.

-4. Apply a Warm Compress
+4. Does a Warm Compress Help Nasal Congestion?

 A warm, damp towel placed across the nose, cheeks, and forehead for five to ten minutes helps relieve sinus pressure and facial discomfort associated with nasal congestion.
 The heat increases blood circulation to the sinuses, which can help thin mucus and reduce the swollen feeling.
 Reapply as needed throughout the day.